ricardofiorani/php-video-url-parser/README.md

 $vsd = new VideoServiceDetector();

-//Detects wich service the url belongs to and returns the service's implementation
+//Detects which service the url belongs to and returns the service's implementation
 //of RicardoFiorani\Adapter\VideoAdapterInterface
 $video = $vsd->parse('https://www.youtube.com/watch?v=PkOcm_XaWrw');